jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 ## Authors

-I — Jacob W. Olson — built this app from scratch based on my knowledge gained through Udacity's course and assistance, knowledge and techniques from various sources noted throughout the code.
+I — Jacob W. Olson — built this app from scratch based on my knowledge gained through Udacity's course and assistance, with knowledge and techniques from various sources noted throughout the code.

 Project coach Doug Brown's walkthrough was also a particularly instructive resourse.
-As a general overviews and outlines for creating a single page application with React incorporating Google Maps, articles by [Rachel Njeri](https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react) and [by Ari Lerner](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/), as referenced in `LocationsDisplay.js`, were of great value and use.
+As general overviews and outlines for creating a single page application with React incorporating Google Maps, articles by [Rachel Njeri](https://scotch.io/tutorials/react-apps-with-the-google-maps-api-and-google-maps-react) and [by Ari Lerner](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/), as referenced in `LocationsDisplay.js`, were of great value and use.
 Many other sources that were invaluable are noted throughout the code.

 And there is no way I could have done it without the support of my fellow Grow with Google scholars and the wider programming community.
-As I take the last step in my Grow with Google journey with Udacity, I feel certain I am just beginning a learning journey in tech along side a cohort of drvien scholars moving towards futures and a future that we have the power to help shape for the better.
+As I take this last step in my Grow with Google journey with Udacity, I feel certain I am just beginning a learning journey in tech along side a cohort of driven scholars moving towards futures and a future that we have the power to help shape for the better.

 ## Getting the App Up and Running